christophihl/startupengineer/content/_repos/dat_sci_3/15_rep_stock.md

 * div(get_stock_data(), plot_stock_data())

 For testing purposes you could store the data again at the top of the script (like the index list).
 Now we should have the plot in there.
+We cannot link our stock from the dropdown list with the plot yet.

 {{< figure src="/img/courses/dat_sci/14/shiny_layout_plot.png">}}